 Slack is powerful for text-based communications: Channels help you organize conversations around topics or projects, and threaded messages keep the discussion organized.
 It works amazingly for teams working on long-term projects or for teams dealing with non-urgent queries where there is no need to respond immediately.
 Slack also supports voice and video calls, but those are normally shorter and usually reserved for quick touchpoints or supporting features rather than being the centerpiece of communication.
 Also, Slack’s DMs keep private conversations out of the channels.
 It’s a great tool for teams focusing on asynchronous communication.

-Zoom wins this category because it’s designed specifically for live, video-based communication, essential for teams needing real time, face-to-face communication.
-Slack is great for asynchronous communication; however, it can’t compete with real-time video through Zoom.
+Zoom takes the lead in this category, designed specifically for live, video-based communication.
+While Slack is great for asynchronous collaboration, it can’t match Zoom’s real-time video capabilities.

 Notifications